takahiro-ino/mod_auth_mellon/README.md

         # to MellonIdPMetadataFile.
 If omitted, no metadata validation will
         # take place.
         #
-        # Multiple IdP metadata can be configured by using multiple
+        # Multiple IdP metadata can be configured by pointing to an
-        # MellonIdPMetadataFile directives.
-        # If your lasso library is recent enough (higher than 2.3.5),
-        # then MellonIdPMetadataFile will accept an XML file containing
-        # descriptors for multiple IdPs.
+        # XML file containing descriptors for multiple IdPs, or you
+        # can repeat this directive for each different IdP.
         # If you have multiple IdPs enabled, you will need to provide a
         # discovery method to pick the right IdP for this user (see below),
         # if none is given, Mellon will fall back to the first listed.